Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 529 Savings Plans Versus Traditional Brokerage Accounts

-The main issue with these plans is as follows: if you use the money for non-qualified expenses, you must pay income tax on the earnings AND a 10% penalty.
+The main issue with these plans is as follows: if you use the money for non-qualified expenses, you must pay income tax on the earnings and a 10% penalty.

 Some families might also consider adding another tax-advantaged account, like a Roth IRA, to their college funding plan.
 The Roth can be used for education expenses without penalty and is not counted as an asset on the FAFSA.